 We asked Kjell Kjebekk, Head of Business Security for Telenor in Norway, about the cybersecurity challenges and threats on the rise in companies today.

-What is the most challenging security issue(s) facing enterprise right now?
+What is the most challenging security issue(s) facing enterprises currently?

-Do you see an evolution happening in the corporate mindset towards cybersecurity challenges?
+Do you see an evolution happening in the corporate mindset toward cybersecurity challenges?

 What does cybersecurity have to do with corporate culture?

-Kjell: From time to time, there is talk about the "security culture" in companies, as if it is a separate issue.
-But companies that succeed in security, in a way that corresponds to the real threat picture and the desired level of risk in the business, are the ones that manage to establish security as part of the corporate culture in everything they do.
+Kjell: Occasionally, there is talk about the "security culture" in companies as if it is a separate issue.
+But companies that succeed in security in a way that corresponds to the real threat picture and the desired level of risk in the business are the ones that manage to establish security as part of the corporate culture in everything they do.

-What are the 3 most important steps that organizations can take when it comes to cybersecurity solutions?
+What are the three most important steps that organizations can take when it comes to cybersecurity solutions?

-- Add the basics in a systematic way.
+- Systematically add the basics.
 There are many well-known best practice frameworks and guidelines to choose from.
-The company's current maturity, industry affiliation and to some extent operational jurisdiction should influence what one chooses.
-Many governments issue clear guidelines on which basic measures to prioritize if the current maturity of cybersecurity in the enterprise is moderate to low.
-In Norway, the NSM (National Security Authority) Basic Principles are a good starting point.
+The company's maturity, industry affiliation, and operational jurisdiction should influence the choice.
+Many governments issue clear policies on which basic measures to prioritize if the current maturity of cybersecurity in the enterprise is moderate to low.
+The NSM (National Security Authority) Basic Principles are a good starting point in Norway.

 - Start at the top.
 Senior executives must set a clear ambition for the organization's stance on cybersecurity, with a clear policy that is well communicated, along with a mandate and explanation on why this is important to the organization.
 If this is not anchored at the top, practical implementation will have little chance of success.

-- Find competent partners.
-The type of expertise you need and the extent to which you need partners will vary, especially considering the size of the organization.
-But even large enterprises with capable cybersecurity teams will need niche expertise and additional resources through a partner who specializes in cybersecurity.
+- Find competent partners: the type of expertise you need and the extent to which you need partners will vary, especially considering the organization's size.
+However, even large enterprises with capable cybersecurity teams will need niche expertise and additional resources through a partner who specializes in cybersecurity.